bitsofcotton/puts_cc/README.md

     ./tools toc wordlist.txt dictionaries ... -toc topics ... < data.txt

 # Contexts
 Inspired from morphological analysis softwares and parameter auto configuring algorithms' structure.
+There's preceders Tensor representation of the text set (with a way different to this) eg. ieee 2004.

 # Status
 Writing optimize toc, checking and testing implementation.